truffle-box/react-uport-box/README.md

+⚠️ **No new changes will be made to this box!
+There's good news though: [🤘 the uPort team maintains and official uPort Connect Truffle Box!](https://github.com/uport-project/react-uport-box).
+We recommend using that instead.**

 # React, Redux and UPort Authentication Truffle Box

 In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by UPort.
 The easiest way to get started with UPort.